Skip to main content Skip to footer

 1. Centralized platform

-With monday sales CRM, you can keep everything in one place and provide every manager and sales rep with the insights they need via visual dashboards and reports.
+With monday CRM, you can keep everything in one place and provide every manager and sales rep with the insights they need via visual dashboards and reports.
 Make data-driven decisions with real-time tracking and reporting, and get immediate insights into your sales pipeline status, sales forecasting, team performance, and more.

 Make data-driven decisions with real-time tracking and reporting, and get immediate insights into your sales pipeline status, sales forecasting, team performance, and more.